 - A silicon spatula works best to work the melting chocolate and make sure it stays in a nice puddle in the middle of the tray.
 I actually use a second one to scrape off the first so nothing gets wasted.

-You may notice the first few times you take it out of the oven it looks a little lumpy and chalky.
+- As it cooks, the chocolate will look lumpy and chalky.
 That’s fine.
 Keep going and each time you mix it, work out a few extra lumps.
 By the end it will be smooth and glossy.

-The most important thing to know before trying to caramelise white chocolate is that you need actual real chocolate (not morsels or wafers or candies or any other interesting name).
+- Use real white chocolate (not morsels or wafers or candies or any other interesting name).
 Check the back of the packet and you want the cocoa solids to say at least 29%.
-I’ve not tried anything lower than that but I used Cadbury Real White Chocolate Melts which are 29% cocoa solids and they worked perfectly.
-I’ll try to hunt down more brands over time but this is the only version from a supermarket that fit the brief.
+I used Cadbury Real White Chocolate Melts they work perfectly.

 How to use caramelised white chocolate

 Caramelised white chocolate can be used just as you would normal white chocolate.
 Add it to cookies, cakes, or melt it and drizzle over anything that takes your fancy.
 I use a chocolate mold I found on amazon to set mine into the form of chocolate bars (there are so many to choose from there) but you can use small rectangle containers lined with baking paper.

 If all this wasn’t magical enough for you, try turning it into ganache and watch even more magic unfold.